 Initially, this simply meant putting up a poster provided by Open Doors and having monthly reports given on the needs of the persecuted church.

-John Johnson, one of the men in the church, then brought to my attention some methods of emulating the conditions of some churches in the world who are under intense persecution.
+One of the men in the church then brought to my attention some methods of emulating the conditions of some churches in the world who are under intense persecution.
 So, we planned a Sunday to put things into practice and prayed that our actions would lead us all to have a greater burden.